yagmurs/AzureStack-VM-PoC/README.md

 or

-Once the following code run, you will be prompted for Azure AD Tenant, Azure AD GA Credentials and VM Credentails.
+Once the following code run, you will be prompted for Azure AD Tenant, Azure AD GA Credentials and VM Credentials.

 ```powershell
 $VmCredential = Get-Credential -Credential "Administrator"